Ashford Power Station: Ashford B

 Ashford B power station was built in 1954 adjacent to the A station.
 It was designed, built and operated by the British Electricity Authority.
 Ownership was transferred to the Central Electricity Authority in 1955, and finally to the CEGB in 1958.

 The prime movers were diesel internal combustion engines connected to alternators.
-The plant comprised five 2.0 MW Mirrlees, Bickerton and Day diesel generating sets.
+The plant comprised five Mirrlees Bickerton & Day, Ltd., twelve-cylinder pressure-charge diesel engine rated at 2,900 b.h.p. at 428 r.p.m., direct coupled to a 2 MW Brush alternator.
 The contract with Mirrlees was valued at £200,000.
 Three of the sets were commissioned in October 1954, and the remaining two in the August 1955.
 The output capacity of the completed B station was 10 MW.
 The Brush alternators generated electricity at 6.760 kV AC, 3-phase, 50 Hz.

 Cooling of the plant was by a single film induced-draught timber cooling tower; the cooling water flow was 160,050 gallons per hour (202 litres/s).

-The electricity output from the station, in GWh, over the period 1955–81 was as follows.

 The thermal efficiency of the station in 1961 was 33.97 per cent.
 In 1972 the average load was 31.9 per cent of the maximum output capacity.

 In 1973 the CEGB applied for planning consent to construct an additional generating station on the site of the existing B station.
 A public inquiry was held in July 1974.
 In the light of the oil crisis of 1973–74 and the consequent economic downturn the plans were not developed any further.

 The B station was decommissioned in 1981 and was subsequently demolished.
 All that remains (in 2019) on the site are the concrete foundations of the buildings.